Regina, Saskatchewan, Canada: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Make sure to get the necessary kind.
-A lot of adapters that you can buy are just plug changers and require your electronics to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. Ensure that you pick the necessary kind.
+The majority of adapters currently sold are simply plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 Luggage scale to avoid fees